KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an System.Exception that occurs when a workflow does not pass validation.
 This class cannot be inherited.

-    throw [System.Workflow.ComponentModel.Compiler.WorkflowValidationFailedException]::New("Represents an System.Exception that occurs when a workflow does not pass validation.
-This class cannot be inherited.")
+    throw [System.Workflow.ComponentModel.Compiler.WorkflowValidationFailedException]::New('Represents an System.Exception that occurs when a workflow does not pass validation.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.ComponentModel.Compiler.WorkflowValidationFailedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.ComponentModel.Compiler.WorkflowValidationFailedException.aspx)